bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 14th level, when you take damage from an attack or ability, you can use your reaction to force the caster to make a Constitution saving throw.
 On a failed save, the creature takes damage equal to being hit by two of your eldritch blasts.
 You can apply any single blast effect you know to this damage without expending SP; the creature counts as having failed any required saving throws.
 On a success, the creature takes half as much damage and is considered to have succeeded on any requisite saving throw (the damage is not halved again).
 \page
 ### Pact of Protection
 Those Patrons who proffer Protection Pacts want agents to act in defense of what the Patron holds to be important.
-That might be an Ascendant wanting to protect their faithful, high-ranking angels of the Celestial Legions looking for hands to ward against corruption (whether demonic or Beyond), archfey looking to protect the wilds, or even many of the Lucian (aka devil) dons looking to protect their "investments".
+That might be an Ascendant wanting to protect their faithful, high-ranking angels of the Celestial Legions looking for hands to ward against corruption (whether demonic or Beyond), arch fey looking to protect the wilds, or even many of the Lucian (aka devil) dons looking to protect their "investments".
 Protection is not good, inherently---even the demon cults have protectors and defenders.

 #### Pact Spells
 The Pact of Protection grants some particular spells to its beholden at specific points in your career.
 These spells count as beholden spells you know and you can cast them using SP.